Capture Pads and Non-functional Pads in PCB Design: What Are They?

 Figure 1.
 Cross-Section View of a Plated Through Hole

-Non-Functional Pads and PCB CAD tools
+Non-Functional Pads, Capture Pads, and PCB CAD tools

 The foregoing describes how non-functional pads, from an electrical standpoint, came into the picture.
 The way they were depicted in PCB artwork was a bit more circuitous.
 Early CAD systems used the same artwork for holes on all layers, regardless of whether they were for inside or outside layers.
 In order to make sure that in-hole plating was not etched away from the outer layers, a capture pad was always placed on every plated through hole, whether it had a trace connecting to it or not.
 Thus, an inner layer would have capture pads at all plated through-holes and on all layers, even if there was no trace connecting to them.
 These pads on inner layers with no traces connected to them were called nonfunctional pads.
 This approach resulted in many more features to etch on inside layers and many more places where a short might develop between a pad and a trace that was passing by it.

-The simple solution to the above problem is to remove all of the nonfunctional pads (pads with no traces connected to them) from the inner layers.
+The simple solution to the above problem is to remove all of the nonfunctional pads (pads in PCBs with no traces connected to them) from the inner layers.
 Because the CAD systems noted above did not have the capability to remove these pads from the PCB artwork, they were eliminated as a post processing operation on the data that was used to plot the film (this is often referred to as Gerber Data).
 As CAD tools became more sophisticated, they had the capability to place pads only where a connection was made to a plated through hole.
 Thus this became the standardized method for creating inner-layer artwork.

-Non-Functional Pads and The PCB Fabrication Process
+Non-Functional Pads in The PCB Fabrication Process

 Early on in the multilayer PCB lamination and plating processes, it was difficult to plate copper in the drilled holes that was ductile enough to survive the temperature cycles associated with soldering without fracturing the copper in the hole from stress.
 One solution to this problem was to provide a pad on every inner layer to which the plating could be anchored by etching away a tiny bit of the laminate prior to plating so that the plating in the hole protruded into the hole plating (this is referred to as positive etchback).
 In this way, the copper in the hole would stretch uniformly as the PCB was heated.
-This solved the hole fracturing problem, but at the expense of more potential shorts to the nonfunctional pads.
+This solved the hole fracturing problem, but at the expense of more potential shorts to the nonfunctional pads in a PCB.

 Summary